 (Each section of each checklist will be carefully reviewed in the order presented.
 Use CTRL + F to use the search option if you need to find one of these headings quickly.)

 Sure, you could throw the first bed against a wall and call it done but think about this, are you a beloved ruler of the people or a Slum Lord?
 All jokes aside, Settlers won’t stick around if they show up and their options for shelter in your settlement are a cross between a dumpster and a dead Bloatfly.
 So, in order to attract potential residents, make their homes nice and functional.
 Normally, I just build apartments for several good reasons but your game, your choice.
-Still, each Settler’s home should consist of a decent bed and a, Comfy Pillow.
+Still, each Settler’s home should consist of a decent bed and a Comfy Pillow.
 Make sure to add storage such as dressers.
 Just like your character, they need a place to keep their things.
-Add a bathroom, kitchen and living room.
+Add a bathroom, kitchen, and living room.
 Radios and TVs are good happy makers for Settlers.
 Make sure that when you build the Settler’s homes to keep them easily accessed but secured.
 Ultimately, use everything in Building Mode that you can and make the Settler’s proud to call you, their leader.

 Think of Settlers as being a group of individuals that are very similar to your own character’s day to day life.
-They will work the fields, protect the land and make things at the workbenches.
+They will work the fields, protect the land, and make things at the workbenches.
 Settlers are very industrious and well thought out.
 So, when you’re setting up your settlement, going overboard is not a bad thing.
 In other words, take a few to think about how in-depth the game allows you to get with your settlers.
 You can clothe and arm them.
 You can give them anything under the sun, except bottle caps without the right perk.
-Here’s a few suggestions.
+Here are a few suggestions.

-Each time your settlement receives a new resident, try to give the Settler the following items using the, Trade Option during dialogue.
+Each time your settlement receives a new resident, try to give the Settler the following items using the Trade Option during dialogue.

 - Purified Water